Secondary brain tumours

 In certain cancers that have spread to the brain, hormonal therapy or immunotherapy may be used.

-Your doctor will be able to tell you more about which treatments may be appropriate for your situation.
+Your doctor will be able to tell you more about the appropriate treatments for you.

 Medicines for seizures